 The art of conceiving, composing and distributing inspiration on the sales and marketing side and the alchemical process that transforms abstract creative thought into physical beauty on the design side is reflected in what you’re about to see.

-This year’s silver and gold Magellan winners are the industry’s marketers, designers, copywriters, videographers, architects, graphic artists, creative directors, photographers and travel consultants who not only trigger the impulse to escape the ordinary and travel to new worlds but to assure that promises and delivery are aligned.
+This year’s silver and gold Magellan winners are the industry’s marketers, designers, copywriters, videographers, architects, graphic artists, creative directors, photographers and travel consultants who not only captured the essence of travel but hold out the promise of what travel will bring once it resumes in full.

 (Note: While we’re confident these judges could be objective and unbiased no matter whose work they were reviewing, we have taken steps to ensure that there isn’t even the appearance of conflicts of interest.
 None were given entries to critique in categories in which they directly work or have worked.)